 - Increasing availability in herbal gardens.

-- Powdered leaves, rhizomes, capsules in the cybermarket.
+- Powdered leaves, rhizomes, capsules and teas in the cybermarket.